Menu

 • Homeowner loans typically feature lower interest rates than unsecured options

-• Common uses include home improvements, debt consolidation, and major purchases
+• Typical uses include home improvements, debt consolidation, and major purchases

 • Longer repayment terms can make monthly payments more manageable